Skip to content

 const

-const res: Stream.Stream<never, SyntaxError, never>
+const refined: Stream.Stream<number, SyntaxError, never>

 =